On This Day: 3 September

 Saturday 3rd September 2005

 Pablo Zabaleta makes his debut for Argentina in a 1-0 loss to Paraguay in a World Cup qualifying game.
-The future City utility player has won 22 caps since then (up to 1 September, 2012), six of which he gained during the Beijing Olympics in which he was a gold medallist.
+The defender has gone on to win 31 caps for his country (up to August 2013).

 Saturday 3rd September 1892